Special Vehicles in South CarolinaPage Overview

 Remember there are rules to operating ATVs including age limits and the time of day they can be used.
 For more information, visit the South Carolina Legislature website.

 Trailers must be registered in South Carolina.
 Visit your local DMV to complete an application and pay the appropriate fees.
 If you have a utility or camper trailer, the fee is $10.
-You can purchase a lifetime license plate for trailers for a one-time fee of $87.
+You can purchase a lifetime license plate for trailers for $87.

-Larger trailers―those with an empty weight greater than 2,500 lbs.―require a $20 registration fee.
+Larger trailers―those with an empty weight more than 2,500 lbs.―require a $20 registration fee.
 The South Carolina DMV provides a complete list of fees on its website.

 Vehicles Exempt from Registration

 In addition to vehicles that you do not plan on operating on South Carolina highways, including ATVs and snowmobiles (see "SC ATVs and Snowmobiles" above), there are other exemptions to the rule.

 You do not need to register your vehicle in SC if:

 - You are not a resident of South Carolina and the vehicle you're driving is registered in another state.